endernoke/linkedingest/LOCALHOST.md

 ### 5. Start the Application

-1. Make sure you're in the extracted folder
+1. Make sure you're in the extracted source code folder
 2. Run these commands:
    ```sh
    cd backend